All Episodes

 Well, Sean, I mean, we get sources come to us all the time.

-We have thousands of sources come to Project Veritas, the routine nature of journalism to to to be shown information from a variety of sources.
+It's a routine nature of journalism to be shown information from a variety of sources.

 But this is an attack on the First Amendment by the Department of Justice.

-We didn't we didn't publish the story.
+We didn't publish the story.

-So our journalists looked into it.
+We couldn't authenticate the story, so our journalists looked into it.

 Then we now have it's now been taken to another level thanks to Senator Tom Cotton from the great state of Arkansas, who will join us in a minute.

-Given the execution of these search warrants were not standard uh practices, I have great concern about the origins of the investigations, the motivations of the investigators and tactics of your department.
+Given the execution of these search warrants were not standard practices, I have great concern about the origins of the investigations, the motivations of the investigators and tactics of your department.

-Uh I share Senator Cotton's passion in the fact that we need answers here.
+I share Senator Cotton's passion in the fact that we need answers here.

-Uh Senator Cotton, welcome back to the program.
+Senator Cotton, welcome back to the program.

-He certainly, if he didn't publish it, that means he didn't have any way to authenticate whether or not it was real.
+Certainly, if he didn't publish it, that means he didn't have any way to authenticate whether or not it was real.

 He voluntarily brought it to the police.

-A year later this raid happened, supposedly because of this reason.
+A year later, this raid happened, supposedly because of this reason.

-Uh, can you explain that to me?
+Can you explain that to me?

-The very worst case scenario that someone from Project Veritas did in fact steal this diary, and James O'Caffe knew that.
+And let's just assume the very worst case scenario, the very worst case scenario, that someone from Project Veritas did, in fact, steal this diary, and James O'Keefe knew that.

 I have no reason to believe that's true.